dromotherm/documentation/_posts/2020-08-28-OWMwithThemis.md

 ![nodeRED most basic nodes](images/post1/basicnodes.png)

-The flow has to look like that :
+At its final stage, the flow should look like that :

 ![the flow](images/post1/weatherflow.png)

 ### inject and OWM nodes configuration

+Just define a polling interval (here 30 minutes) and enter your city name....

 ![nodes configuration part 1](images/post1/config_1.png)

+An alternative is to provide geographic coordinates (latitude and longitude)

 ### emoncms node configuration